snubwoody/cascada/README.md

 Cascada is a lightweight, high-performance UI layout engine.
 Cascada's goals are to be fast **and** have an intuitive API, as well as overcoming the confusing aspect of CSS.
+For an in depth explanation of the algorithm please see the [architecture](./ARCHITECTURE.md) file.

 ## Features